bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 #### Create the Elasticsearch mapping using the Mapping API ####

 [elastic.co]: https://www.elastic.co/

-To put yet another abstraction layer on top, we wrap the communication with Elasticsearch into the ``ElasticsearchClient``.
-The
-``ElasticsearchClient`` will be reposible for creating indexes, create document mappings, add / delete documents, provide search results and suggestions.

 The ``ElasticsearchDocument`` Mapping is defined in the method ``ElasticsearchClient#CreateIndexAsync``.
 Again most of the Attachment mapping was taken from the [elastic.co] blog post.
 We are mapping the ``Keywords`` property to a ``Keyword`` field type and the